Kowshik890/OnlineExamPortal/README.md

 * Once exam starts, user can't go back
 * User can start the quiz and submit after finishing the quiz
 * Set Timer using Progress Spinner to count down the time
+  * If user can't finish the quiz within time, then the quiz will be automatically submitted

 N.B: under development...